google/loaner/docs/setup_guide.md

 1.  **Set up your permissions groups**

-    Users roles are managed using Google Groups.
-We will need to create 3 Google groups that will contain users with elevated privileges in the Grab n Go application.
-For example:

-    *   Technical Admins e.g. “technical-admins@example.com”
-    *   Operational Admins e.g. “operational-admins@example.com”
-    *   Technicians. e.g. “technicians@example.com”

-    Remember these group names as we will need to set them in our constants file later on.
+    By default users only have permission to view and manage their own loans.
+To give users elevated permissions to manage devices and shelves you must assign them roles.
+User's roles are managed using Google Groups.
+You must provide at least one group for superadmins - users that have all permissions by default.
+Additional roles can be created by calling the role API with a custom set of permissions depending on what access you'd like to give.
+You can provide different Google Groups to manage the users in these roles and they will sync automatically.
+You can also manually add users to roles if you do not provide a group.
 You can [add the appropriate users to each group.](https://support.google.com/groups/answer/2465464?hl=en&ref_topic=2458761)

-    Note: Make sure to add yourself in the technical-admins group in order to get the highest elevated permissions for the application.
+    Note: Make sure to add yourself in the superadmins group in order to get the highest elevated permissions for the application.
+You will not be able to set up the application without those permissions.

 1.  **Create an Authorized Email Sender**